WayvshockGD/Sakurajs/README.md

            message.post("Hi this is a message from the sakurajs framework"); // message.post() works the same way channel.createMessage() but it catches the error.
        }
 });

+client.login(); // The login method will connect the bot, but if it is unable to, it will try to connect using the maxAttempts options or the default 5
 ```

 # 📄 Embeds and Colors